rxjia/python-fcl-octomap/README.md

 see `fcl/collision_data.py`.

 ### Broadphase Checking
-In addition to pairwise checks, FCL supports broadphase collision/distance between groups of objects and can avoid n-squared complexity.
+In addition to pairwise checks, FCL supports broadphase collision/distance queries between groups of objects and can avoid n-squared complexity.
 Specifically, `CollisionObject` items are registered with a `DynamicAABBTreeCollisionManager` before collision or distance checking is performed.

 Three types of checks are possible: